 - In The Sarah Jane Adventures episode "The Eternity Trap", Clyde explains how he knew to search for a secret passage by looking for gaps and oddities in the walls.
 The one he finds opens to a brick wall, causing Rani to laugh at him: which causes her to lean on just the right book on the bookcase

 - Arrested Development: George Bluth, Sr. had a tendency to hide things inside walls, and had even designed the model home with a secret room.
 GOB found a document signed by George, Sr. and Saddam Hussein by taking a sledge hammer to the wall of the president's office because there wasn't enough space to line up a proper cue shot, and apparently everybody in the household knew about the secret room except Michael, who needed paperwork that was stored there.

 - In the first series of Blackadder, our heroes are being hunted by drunken knights in a convent.
 In their despair, they beg the blessed virgin to help them - and when Edmund grabs the statue of Mary, it opens a secret passage.
 Subverted immediately afterwards when the knights burst in, find the room empty, and immediately figure out that they must have used the statue of Mary to open a secret passage and follow them.

-- Doctor Who: In "Black Orchid", the Doctor gets trapped in a secret passage.
-After searching for the catch to the door and failing to find it, he eventually opens the door when he randomly leans against the wall.
+- In "Black Orchid", the Doctor gets trapped in a secret passage.
+After searching for the catch to the door and failing to find it, he deliberately leans against a random wall — and it clicks open.